ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 #### Echo Cancellation

-If you are using your Mac's speakers during your broadcast, that may cause an echo when your mic picks up speaker audio.
+If you are using your Mac's speakers during your broadcast, that may cause an echo if your mic picks up speaker audio.
 To prevent this, Ecamm Live has Echo Cancellation, which you can enable or disable in the Sound Levels window, or <samp>Options</samp> menu ➝ <samp>Echo Cancellation</samp>.
 Echo Cancellation listens for sounds produced by your speakers and removes it from your broadcast.
 It works remarkably well, most of the time.
 If your audience is reporting missing sound, try turning off this feature.
-Note that if you are using headphones, echo cancellation is disabled automatically.
+If you are using headphones, echo cancellation is disabled automatically.

 When Echo Cancellation is enabled, Ecamm will only use audio on channel 1 of multi-channel audio input devices.
 If your audio interface has more than one channel, be sure to turn off Echo Cancellation.